Paul Berens

 1. Freddie Mercury – Decidedly #1 with his full four-octave vocal range and atypical vocal fingerprint.

-2. Robert Plant – a legend and here are six isolated vocal tracks lend credence
+2. Robert Plant – a legend and here are six isolated vocal tracks that lend credence

 3. Axl Rose – six-octave range, according to a 2014 article in the Telegraph, suggesting he “has a lower baritone than Barry White, and can reach higher notes than Tina Turner and Beyoncé”.